 - Like other animals, humans have a fundamental need for movement.
 The need to provide food and sustenance, find a partner, and adapt to threats continues to motivate human movement today.

-- The human body is designed for travel over long distances.
-Our physiological design is related to our primeval need to hunt and gather over large areas.
+- The human body has evolved for travel over long distances.
 Even today, we experience a ‘high’ from prolonged exercise, due to the release of pain-relieving endorphins in the brain.

 - Movement is important for human health.
 In an increasingly sedentary society, human powered movement has an increasing role in preventing obesity and health problems.